JMastro-OneMIT/ringcentral-community-app/README.md

 # RingCentral (Community) app with Tray and Icon features

+Added syntax for --tray on .AppImage that causes main window not to appear on launch.
+Additionally added feature so if click on tray icon and there's no main window, it will open a main window.
+Clicking tray icon again while main window open, minimizes to tray.

 This app is built based on RingCentral web app `https://app.ringcentral.com` and `Electron.js`.
 It aims to build a community version of [RingCentral desktop app](https://www.ringcentral.com/apps/rc-app) for Linux, and work for other OS.